Basel Northern Switzerland, Switzerland Travel Guide

 The backbone of Basel's mass transit is its extensive tram network, complemented by a reliable bus system.
 The S-Bahn connects Basel with its surrounding towns and even parts of Germany and France.
 The entire system operates under an unified fare structure, simplifying ticket purchasing.
 The TNW system is known for its punctuality, cleanliness, and safety.

 Transportation hubs include Basel SBB, Marktplatz, Barfüsserplatz, and Claraplatz.
-Find comprehensive route maps at major stations, the Basel Tourist Information office, and via the web on the TNW website or mobile app.
-Digital maps on apps offer real-time tracking.
+Find comprehensive route pick up maps at major stations, the Basel Tourist Information office, and via the web on the TNW web page or mobile app.
+Digital maps on apps offer real-tracking time.

-Public transport operates from early morning (around 5:00 AM) until late evening (around midnight).
+Public transport operates from early morning (approximately FIVE:00 AM) until late evening (around midnight).
 During peak hours, trams and buses run every 5-10 minutes.
 Service remains consistent off-peak.

-Most newer trams and buses are low-floor and wheelchair accessible.
+Most newer trolleys and buses are low-floor and wheelchair accessible.
 Major stations have ramps and lifts.
 Public transport helps bridge distances comfortably, despite some cobblestone streets in the Old Town.

-Download TNW or SBB Mobile apps for real-time schedules.
+Download TNW or SBB Applications for mobile devices for real-time schedules.
 Validate physical tickets before boarding.
 Maximize your Basel Card benefits.
 Yield priority seats.

 Licensed taxis are beige or black, with a "Taxi" the sign on its roof.